 This is probably the most unusual food we have seen in all our travels.
 We didn’t believe it until we saw it with our own eyes.
 Ladies walk around with a tray full of big black hairy spiders that have been marinated and barbecued.
 People buy bags full of them, locals mostly but some brave tourists too.
 Clare was game enough to try one, but could only manage a leg!
 A little crunchy and hairy, but not inedible!

 2. Thorny honeycomb, India

-One day we saw a young girl selling what looked like a branch off a thorn tree, and in fact it was but with a piece of natural honey comb around it.
+One day we saw a young girl selling what looked like a branch of a thorn tree, and in fact, it was but with a piece of natural honeycomb around it.
 You just have to be careful of the thorns.